 Does Oxycodone interact with gabapentin?

 Oxycodone Vs Gabapentin together interaction occurs when both drugs affect the central nervous system and can perhaps lead to side effects.
-This medication contains sedative qualities that, when combined, can increase tiredness, dizziness, and difficulty focusing.
-This may raise the possibility of respiratory depression, a serious medical condition in which the body is not getting sufficient oxygen.
+When they are combined, the qualities in this medication, which can sedate, may make someone more tired and also dizzy, and they may have difficulty in focusing.
+This may raise the possibility that respiration depresses down, a serious medical condition in which the body does not get sufficient oxygen.

 It is crucial to remember that these risks are increased when higher doses of either drug are taken continuously.
 If you have previous experiences of breathing problems.